 These are the people who make sure your package, no matter how big or small, gets to your doorstep.
 We spoke to a few of these employees about what it’s like to be part of the Amazon machine.

-1. Not everyone has a horror story
+1. Not every Amazon warehouse employee has a horror story.

 There have been dozens of stories portraying Amazon warehouses as inhumane, hellish workplaces, and while some workers may have been subject to these conditions, the ones I spoke to hadn’t.
 “It is certainly hard work,” said Brant Ivey, who spent six months in one of Amazon’s hubs lifting oversized objects.
 But “the conditions at the warehouse were on par or better than most other warehouses that I have been in.”
 One of the biggest complaints is that the warehouses are too hot.
 In 2012, after a lengthy expose revealed brutally hot summertime conditions, Amazon announced plans to spend $52 million to install air conditioning in its U.S. warehouses.